Find Affordable College Courses

 Plattsburgh, NY

-SUNY Plattsburgh landed the #6 spot in the 2023 rankings for the best value bachelor’s degree human development and family studies programs.
-Located in the distant town of Plattsburgh, SUNY Plattsburgh is a public school with a small student population.
+SUNY Plattsburgh did quite well in this year’s ranking of the best places for human development and family studies students to get a bachelor’s degree.
+It came in at #6 on the list.
+Located in the town of Plattsburgh, SUNY Plattsburgh is a public school with a small student population.

-Read full report on Human Development & Family Studies at SUNY Plattsburgh
+Full Human Development & Family Studies at SUNY Plattsburgh Report

-Indiana University of Pennsylvania - Main Campus landed the #7 spot in the 2023 rankings for the best value bachelor’s degree human development and family studies programs.
-IUP is a moderately-sized public school located in the distant town of Indiana.
+Indiana University of Pennsylvania - Main Campus came in at #7 in this year’s edition of the Best Value Child Development & Family Studies Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
+IUP is a medium-sized public school located in the distant town of Indiana.

 IUP undergraduate students pay an average of $18,897 in tuition and fees each year.
 This translates to an average monthly loan payment of $310, based on a 10-year repayment plan.